 What is Senior Corps?

-It can be difficult to summarize everything that our Senior Corps volunteers do.
-After all, Senior Corps volunteers serve our communities in so many amazing ways including tutoring and mentoring students, assisting and caring for the elderly, and even supporting relief teams when disasters strike.
+It can be difficult to summarize everything that Senior Corps volunteers do.
+After all, they serve communities in so many amazing ways including tutoring and mentoring students, assisting and caring for the elderly, and supporting relief teams when disasters strike.

 So, what is Senior Corps?